rrovetto/space-situational-awareness-domain-ontology/README.md

 The SSA ontology is an ontology of the space situational awareness (SSA) domain [2].
 It offers a conceptual model of the relevant concepts and entities, and both (un)defined terminology for SSA.

 ### Scope
-The scope of SSAO, and its domain, minimally includes that which affords awareness and knowledge of a given outer space environment, more notably the orbital and near-Earth space environment.
+The scope of SSAO, and its domain, is subject to revision, but minimally includes that which affords awareness and knowledge of a given outer space environment, more notably the orbital and near-Earth space environment.
 As such, it provides a generic conceptual model applicable to any space environment, while also applicable to Earth.
 The scope includes: observation, detection, identification, tracking, re-identification, and propagation (prediction of future behavior/motion) activities of objects in orbit; and data thereof.
 In addition to these SSA activities, the SSA domain can be construed to extend to the objects (satellites) and events in orbit.
 Sub-domain ontologies can alternatively represent these entities for a more modular architecture, e.g., in an [Orbital Object Ontology](https://github.com/rrovetto/The-Orbital-Object-Ontology), [Orbital Event Ontology](https://github.com/rrovetto/orbital-event-ontology), etc. The relationships between these entities are also critical to fully capture the overall space domain [3][4].

 ### Architecture
 Various ontology architectures are under consideration.
 A self-contained module, usable by itself, but also part of the author's wider space domain knowledge modeling suite of ontologies and other knowledge organization systems.